ga4gh/vrs/docs/source/impl-guide/normalization.rst

       i. a `location` using the modified `start` and `end`.

-      #. a `LiteralSequenceExpression` for the `state` using the modified `Alternate Allele Sequence`.
+      #. a `LiteralSequenceExpression` for the `state` using the modified `alternate sequence`.

    #.
 If the Allele is a deletion, it is reference derived.
 Return a new Allele with:

       i. a `location` using the modified `start` and `end`.

       #. a `ReferenceLengthExpression` for the `state` using the `seed length` as the `repeatSubunitLength`
-         and the length of the modified `Alternate Allele Sequence` as the `length`.
+         and the length of the modified `alternate sequence` as the `length`.

    #.
-If the Allele is an ambiguous insertion, it MAY be reference derived.
+If the Allele is an ambiguous insertion, determine if it is reference derived.

       i.
-Determine the greatest factor `d` of the `seed length` such that:

-         1. `d` is less than or equal to the length of the expanded `Reference Allele Sequence`.

-         #. there exists a subsequence of length `d` derived from the expanded `Reference Allele Sequence`
-            that can be circularly expanded to recreate the expanded `Alternate Allele Sequence`.
+Determine the greatest factor `d` of the `seed length` such that `d` is less than or equal to the length of the modified `reference sequence`, and there exists a subsequence of length `d` derived from the modified `reference sequence` that can be circularly expanded to recreate the modified `alternate sequence`.

       #.
 If a valid factor `d` is found, the insertion is reference-derived.

+      #.
+If a valid factor `d` is not found, the insertion is not reference-derived.

-Return a new Allele using:
+   #.
+If the Allele is a reference-derived ambiguous insertion, return a new Allele using:

-         1. a `location` using the modified `start` and `end`.
+      i. a `location` using the modified `start` and `end`.

       #. a `ReferenceLengthExpression` for the `state` using `d` as the `repeatSubunitLength`
-            and the length of the modified `Alternate Allele Sequence` as the `length`.
+         and the length of the modified `alternate sequence` as the `length`.

    #.
-If a valid factor `d` is not found, the insertion is not reference derived.
-Return a new Allele using:
+If the Allele is not a reference-derived ambiguous insertion, return a new Allele using:

-         1. a `location` using the modified `start` and `end`.
+      i. a `location` using the modified `start` and `end`.

-         #. a `LiteralSequenceExpression` for the `state` using the modified `Alternate Allele Sequence`.
+      #. a `LiteralSequenceExpression` for the `state` using the modified `alternate sequence`.

 .. _normalization-diagram: